voytech/tabulate/README.md

 - it requests data records one by one and delegates context rendering to table operations implementors.
 - it finalizes operations  (e.g. flushing output stream)

 Template is also responsible for resolving export operations implementors.
-For this purpose it uses invocation argument - TabulationFormat.
+For this purpose it uses invocation argument - `TabulationFormat`.
-There can be many implementations of TabulationFormat.
+There can be many implementations of `TabulationFormat`.
 As you will se on examples below - by default there is no explicit pointing what table operation implementors to choose.
-Typically it is sufficient to pass a file name with extension like 'file.xlsx'.
+Typically, it is sufficient to pass a file name with extension like 'file.xlsx'.
 Template will lookup for extension and apply default excel table export operations.

 ### Table DSL API.